-FRC Global Alliance
+FRC New England Alliance

-Our team started the FRC New England Alliance (FRCNEA) to broaden our impact to the rest of the Northeastern United States.
+Our team started the FRC New England Alliance (FRCNEA) to broaden our impact to the rest of the northeastern United States.
 FRCNEA is set apart from other FRC information sources because posts made by members are answered by other teams' members willing to help within minutes.
 Because teams using this alliance are nearby each other, communication and assistance is accessible and easy to use.

 In this self-hosted event, Team 1058 and three guest teams bring our robots to the Pheasant Lane Mall in Nashua to show and demonstrate them for the public.
 We demonstrate the year’s robot challenge and interact with shoppers.
 We also answer any questions that people may have about how our robot works, FIRST opportunities, ideals, and programs as well as questions about that year’s robot challenge, or questions specific to the challenges of coming up with and executing a working robot.